rccordell/is578-intro-dh/_schedule/07-viz-lab.md

 Let's start by looking together [at this network graph of _Star Wars_ characters](http://evelinag.com/data/2016/social-network-force-awakens/interactions.html).
 Note that if you hover over a node, the character name will appear.
 The creator has written about how this graph was created and what it represents, but I want you to first write down some hypotheses.
 What do you think is being measured about these characters here, and how is that measurement being determined?

+#### Lab Task: Build & analyze your own network

+Using either one of the datasets from Melanie Walsh that we did not discuss in class or assembling your own edges and nodes:

+1. Import or create an edges and nodes table
+2. Run the major network metrics: degree, centrality, betweenness, modularity.
+You can experiment with others.
+3. Experiment with the layout and visualization of your network based on these metrics.
+Be sure to look at the numbers in addition to the visualization itself.
+4. Draft a lab report, following the general guidelines for lab reports, that reflects on these qualities.
+What have you learned (or not) about your network using these methods?
+What would you need to better understand to take full advantage of these methods?

 ### Resources

 + Martin Grandjean Tutorial to Gephi (2015), [external link](https://www.martingrandjean.ch/gephi-introduction/)